-The beauty of extra-curricular activities is that there’s a wide range to choose from and each will develop a different strength in your child.
-Allowing your child to stretch themselves outside of the school environment is important for their social skills as well as their physical and mental development.
+The beauty is that there’s a wide range to choose from covering everything from Ice skating to learning a second language as well as some unique extracurricular activities too.
+Encouraging your child to stretch themselves outside of the school environment and to try new things is important for their social skills as well as their physical and mental development.

 Guides, Scouts, Brownies and Cubs

 The choice is all there for the taking and the beauty of the Guiding and Scouting movements is that they envelop so many different activities.
 Weekly meetings take place in a local hall so your child will be mixing with local children, some of whom may already attend their school.
 Activities are varied including crafts, singing, sports and outdoor pursuits such as hiking, camping and water sports.

 The fees are very low as the leaders are all volunteers wanting to contribute to their community.
 You may need to put your child’s name down on a waiting list as many groups are heavily oversubscribed.
 In some areas, parents put their child’s name down on a waiting list at birth.
 In other areas, there is no waiting list – it’s best to call and check as soon as you consider the option.